 - Inada programs are either 15- or 10-minutes long and cannot be cascaded in the 2014 model.
 OHCO programs are 17- or 18-minutes long and can be cascaded.

-- The OHCO stretch program hurts too much for me to use.
+- The OHCO stretch program hurts unless is move the initial roller position to my lower back.
 Inada's stretches sideways as well as along the spine.

 - Two Navy midshipmen rowers loved the OHCO Sports Recovery program.